-4.8 - Transport Safety
+4.7 - Transport Safety

 - Transport the header with the SMV (Slow Moving Vehicle) sign clearly displayed on the rear of the header and use your hazard lights if the law permits.
 Check local road laws before transporting. - When transporting the header on roads, always be aware of the width of the header. - For long distance transporting completely install the full transport assembly.
-(See dismount section). - Do not transport the machine at night, at dawn, or at dusk. - Ensure hitch is firmly attached and secured with hitch pins before moving. - · Attach the hitch safety chain before moving. - Do not exceed 40 kph (25 mph) during transport.
+(See dismount section). - Do not transport the machine at night, at dawn, or at dusk. - Ensure hitch is firmly attached and secured with hitch pins before moving. - Attach the hitch safety chain before moving. - Do not exceed 32 kph (20 mph) during transport. - The towing vehicle must weigh a minimum of 67% of the weight of the header being towed. - Use caution when making turns in order to avoid loss of control.

-4.9 - Before Transport Checklist
+4.8 - Before Transport Checklist